Bele Vrane

 Bele Vrane (trans.
 The White Crows) were a Yugoslav rock band formed in Ljubljana in 1966.

-Soon after the formation the band gained the attention of the media with their the Mamas & the Papas-influenced sound.
+Soon after the formation, the band gained the attention of the media with their The Mamas & the Papas-influenced sound.
 Bele Vrane had success on Yugoslav pop festivals and their releases were praised by the media, the group becoming one of the most popular Yugoslav bands of the 1960s.
-They ended their activity in 1973.
+They ended their activity in 1973, after releasing an album, two EPs and several 7-inch singles.
 Although they were not among the earliest Yugoslav rock bands, Bele Vrane, as other Yugoslav 1960s rock bands, played a pioneering role on the Yugoslav rock scene.